 Céad míle fáilte, an Irish greeting meaning “a hundred thousand welcomes” preempts any menu listings at O’Hare’s Grille & Pub.
-At times, especially during happy hour, it seems a hundred thousand patrons are crammed into this popular Irish themed pub.
+At times, especially during happy hour and before Covid, it seemed a hundred thousand patrons crammed into this popular Irish themed pub.
 Frequented as much (if not more) for its quality cuisine as for its libations, this pleasant pub is renowned among foodies for its desserts, Irish entrees and a chef staff’s willingness to depart from conventional pub foods into the realm of gourmet cuisine of various ethnicities.

 Serving the City of Vision since 1996, O’Hare’s has survived an onslaught of interlopers in a very competitive market.
 One of the reasons for its success is continuity.
-Owners Michael and Diana Hughes and owner-chef Steve Gallegos have been at O’Hare’s from the start.
+Founders Michael and Diana Hughes and owner-chef Steve Gallegos wanted to open a neighborhood grille that offered amazing food at reasonable prices, a “Cheers” like atmosphere where locals could come to get the beverage of their choice among friends.
 There haven’t been a significant number of changes to the menu over the years.
 “Why mess with a good thing” seems to be the operating philosophy here.
 For many Rio Rancho residents, there’s a comfort level in knowing that you can visit your favorite dining establishment and know exactly what’s on the menu.

-They know that they can visit O’Hare’s on Monday for New Mexican food specials (the good folks who own O’Hare’s also own Rio Rancho’s Hot Tamales restaurant).
-On Thursday, it’s Dublin pot roast in natural jus served with roasted potatoes or an open-faced meatloaf sandwich on grilled French bread.
-On Friday for dinner, O’Hare’s is the place to be for perhaps the very best prime rib in Sandoval county, your choice of a ten- or sixteen-ounce beauty served with a creamy horseradish dill sauce.
+They know that they can visit O’Hare’s on Thursday for Dublin pot roast in natural jus served with roasted potatoes or an open-faced meatloaf sandwich on grilled French bread.
 Daily specials live up to their name.
 One of the most special days of the year for any Irish pub is St. Patrick’s Day.
 O’Hare’s goes all out with three Emerald Isle favorites: corned beef and cabbage, shepherd’s pie and Irish stew (made with Guinness, of course).

-There’s no food that defines the United Kingdom more than fish and chips served with malt vinegar (there are 8,100 fish and chip shops across the UK).
+6 August 2020: There’s no food that defines the United Kingdom more than fish and chips.
 O’Hare’s serves a tasty version, albeit not wrapped in newspaper.
 Deep fried and lightly battered, the fish is flaky, moist and fork tender.
-Having lived in England for more than three years, I have yet to find fish and chips to approximate the flavor and texture I experienced in the fish and chips shops throughout the Old Country.
+Having lived in England for more than three years, I have yet to find fish and chips to approximate the flavor and texture my Kim and I experienced in the fish and chips shops throughout the Old Country.
 O’Hare’s rendition is Americanized as are most of the fish and chips served throughout the fruited plain.
 That doesn’t make it bad–and in fact, if you haven’t traveled throughout England, you won’t know better.

 Among the sandwich offerings, the patty melt and the “build your own” burger are oh so much better than you’ll get at any local chains.
 The “build your own…” includes literally hundreds of possibilities with your choice of as many toppings as you want.
 Those toppings include bacon, guacamole, grilled onions, Serranos, green chile, sautéed mushrooms, avocado and roasted red peppers.
 Grille entrees include your choice of waffle fries, mashed potatoes, onion rings, coleslaw, a cup o’ soup or a side salad.

-One of the most popular of the aforementioned beer buddies is a six pack of mini-hamburgers called the “Slick Six” made with green chile, cheese, onions and whole-grain mustard.
-They’re an upscale version of the “sliders” made famous at White Castle, but are far less greasy and at least as tasty as the White Castle version.
-Add green chile and Cheddar cheese and you’ve got a green chile cheeseburger in miniature with flavors as big as its larger brethren.
+6 August 2020: One of the most popular of the aforementioned appetizers is a six pack of mini-hamburgers called the “Slick Six Sliders.”
+These sliders are an upscale version of the “sliders” made famous at White Castle, but are far less greasy and at least as tasty as the White Castle version.
+The patties are hand-formed and thick just beckoning for green chile and Cheddar cheese, making for a green chile cheeseburger in miniature with flavors as big as its larger brethren.

 O’Hare’s Double Decker Reuben is a skyscraper-sized sandwich featuring grilled corned beef, melted Swiss cheese, sauerkraut and chile remoulade on grilled light rye.
 Three aspects of this sandwich stand out.
 The first is the high-quality corned beef which is grilled to perfection and is redolent with the savory-sweetness exemplifying the best of its ilk.
 The second is the light rye, a buttery bread toasted lightly to allow its complementary properties to shine.
 The third is the chile remoulade which has tangy, savory, sweet and piquant qualities.
 It’s some of the very best remoulade we’ve had outside the French Quarter in New Orleans.